Neonatal-Perinatal Medicine Fellowship Program

 The Neonatal-Perinatal Medicine Fellowship, which is ACGME-accredited, is jointly sponsored by the Division of Neonatology and Children's MN.

 Fellows in our program train in the Neonatal Intensive Care Unit (NICU) at the M Health Fairview Masonic Children's Hospital and Children's MN-St. Paul Campus.
 The M Health Fairview Masonic Children's Hospital NICU is ranked in the top cluster of four exceptional NICU sites, according to a national NICU organizational culture assessment conducted by The Wharton School at the University of Pennsylvania.
-For 2013, US News and World Report ranked UMMCH as one of the top 25 hospitals in the US for Neonatology.
-The ECMO center at the University of Minnesota Masonic Children's Hospital received the ELSO Award for Excellence in Life Support in 2013.
+US News and World Report has ranked UMMCH as one of the top 50 hospitals in the US for Neonatology most recently in 2025.
+The ECMO center at the University of Minnesota Masonic Children's Hospital is proud to have been given Platinum (highest) status by ELSO.

 Overview & Sites